louisbui63/optimus-manager/README.md

 optimus-manager for Debian
 ==================

 This fork is a port of optimus-manager for debian.
-Run `sudo install.sh` and prey. you might need `python3-installer` and `python3-build` packages for build, as well as others.
+Run `sudo install.sh` and pray. you might need `python3-installer` and `python3-build` packages for build, as well as others.
 Bellow is the original readme.